mathewlowry/myhub-gpt/MyHub on the ATmosphere.md

 * everything else (blog posts and professional references, mainly) which you publish alongside them
 * and everything else in your private knowledge library you make accessible to it.

-Individual users and communities would access these services via what the Three Legged Stool manifesto calls a “**Friendly Neighborhood Algorithm Store**”, so this project needs to demonstrate:
+Individual users and communities would access these services via what the Three Legged Stool manifesto calls a “**Friendly Neighborhood Algorithm Store**”, so this project will explore and demonstrate:

 * how such a Store can provide AI services to both individuals and communities, using Hubs and other ATmosphere apps
 * the value of some initial services - eg AI-curated custom ATmosphere feeds - to stimulate other suppliers to add their services to the Store, and/or launch more Stores.

-**More reading:**
+#### More reading:

 * (2023 manifesto post): the idea was first developed in [How Artificial Intelligence will finance Collective Intelligence](https://mathewlowry.medium.com/how-artificial-intelligence-will-finance-collective-intelligence-5d17adcce98b)
-* the model collapse paper prompted me to redevelop it, which I'm currently doing in public via my experimental wiki:  [AI4Communities: a model for a self-sustaining, user-owned public sphere](https://experiments.myhub.ai/ai4communities_post)
+* the model collapse paper prompted me to redevelop it, which I'm currently doing in public in  [AI4Communities: a model for a self-sustaining, user-owned public sphere](https://experiments.myhub.ai/ai4communities_post)

 ## Business model

 **The goal is both to develop a set of opensource tools which anyone can build on and with, *and* in the process explore two revenue streams.**

 When I set out to create myhub.ai, I initially intended to simply develop a personal Hub for myself.
 My developer, however, suggested making it a platform to see if anyone else would want one.
-So we did, just as covid struck.
+So we did, and went live just as Covid struck.
 It was a bad moment to market anything, so I simply explored the tool and developed my ideas, occasionally including a link to a Collection on my Hub in social conversations.
-Despite zero marketing, I have over 200 signups.
+Despite zero marketing, I had around 250 signups (January 2025).

 With the emergence of the ATmosphere, however, I think Hubs are a good tool to break down the barriers between social and publishing, creating and curating.
-However, a business model is required if it is really going to make an impact.
+However, a business model is required if it is really make an impact.

 To explore these new opportunities we therefore need to build the above tools so that we can explore and demonstrate the following revenue models:
 ### Premium subscriptions

 As mentioned above, with a few features added each Hub will become a "Substack on Steroids", allowing Editors to offer subscribers access to:

 * some or all of the Editor's finished posts (as in Substack, Ghost, etc.)
 * everything the Editor read, particularly the resources influencing those finished posts, with the Editor's notes
 * collaborative spaces and groups for the Editor and his/her subscribers